-Asking for donations is both an art and a science, and we’re here to help you strike the balance.
-Today, the average person faces a fundraising ask everywhere they turn, whether they’re checking the mail, scrolling through social media, or shopping at the grocery store.
+Today, the average person faces a fundraising ask everywhere they turn, whether scrolling through social media or shopping at the grocery store.
 In a sea of requests, you need an appeal that mobilizes your potential donors — without being pushy or fading into the background.

-How to ask for donations: 6 essential fundraising tips
+How to ask for a donation in 6 steps

 Whether you’re raising a small amount of money, requesting items, or trying to win a major gift, how you ask is often more important than what you’re asking for.
-Getting a “yes” to your donation request starts with the techniques below.
-Let’s dive in.
+Getting a “yes” to your donation request starts with these techniques.

 1. Get to know your audience